 Bye-bye, Baby Belly

-It’s the most natural a beautiful thing a woman can do, the most gratifying physical experience of the female body, a spiritually fulfilling miracle.
+The most natural thing a woman can do, the most gratifying physical experience of the female body, a spiritually fulfilling miracle.

-That is how pregnancy is often described and I’m sure every word is true.
+That is how I’d heard pregnancy described.
+I’m sure every word is true.

 So was I upset when I realized I couldn’t carry my baby in my womb, nurturing her for nine months while she grew inside me?